On the correspondence principle for the Klein-Gordon and Dirac Equations: Applications

 \subsection{Dirac oscillator}

-The Dirac oscillator was originally proposed by Moshinsky and Szczepaniak \cite{Moshinsky}, and its eigenfunctions in the 1-dimensional case can be found in Ref. \cite{Radoslaw}.
-For either particles or antiparticles, the probability density for single eigenstates (either spin up or down), has the form
+The Dirac oscillator was originally proposed by Moshinsky and Szczepaniak \cite{Moshinsky}, which is an exactly solvable model of Dirac fermions subject to a Hamiltonian whose square is the same as the Hamiltonian for KG particles with a harmonic oscillator interaction, plus a spin-orbit interaction that does not appear in the $1+1$-dimensional case.
+The eigenfunctions in the 1-dimensional case can be found in \cite{Radoslaw}.
+For either particles or antiparticles, the PD for single eigenstates (either spin up or down) has the form